Last Revised: May 21, 2022

 these elements are there in the sixties too.
 Note the claws of the Thunderbird from 1977 and compare them to those on the Thunderbird from the early 1960s.

 Here is an even earlier work from the late 1950s which Morrisseau did on birchbark while he was in the Red Lake area:

 And below is a pictograph of undetermined age (maybe 100 years old, maybe 200) from the south end of Cliff Lake on the Pikitigushi River system with an elementary but still effective take on the Thunderbird done in ochre.

 Here is one last Thunderbird image – it is entitled Shaman Rider and dates from 1972.
 Like a lot of Morrisseau’s early work, it was done on kraft paper.

 Some other drawings found in Legends of My People The Great Ojibway can be seen below –

 In Anishinaabe mythology, The Turtle is the interpreter of the manitous (the spirits of all beings and things); the shaman would enter the specially-constructed tent and commune with the spirits.
 Mikinak and the tent would also be recurring themes in Morrisseau’s work over the years.
 Here is an example from the end of the 1960s –

-The word “totem” is of Ojibwe origin (“dodaem”) and refers to the animal associated with each of the various clans that make up the community.
-Above we see the beaver, one such totem, and the wigwams representing those who belong to the Beaver clan.
+The word “totem” is of Ojibwe origin (“dodaem” and many other spellings!) and refers to the animal associated with each of the various clans that make up the community.
+Above we see the beaver, one such totem, and the wigwams representing those who belong to the Beaver Clan.

 Of the books which examine and show examples of Morrisseau’s work, I found the 1979 The Art of Norval Morrisseau to be the best introduction to his life and work. it has an introduction by Lister Sinclair, a long “personal note” by Jack Pollock, an informative personal essay by Morrisseau himself, and some excellent background on Morrisseau’s “image bank” and style that help to draw more meaning out of the many works included.